 Based on information provided by each director concerning his or her background, employment and affiliations, the Board has determined that none of our directors, other than Mr. Diez-Canseco and Mr. O'Hayer, has any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Nasdaq listing standards.
-Brent Drever, who resigned as a director effective June 9, 2022, was also determined to be independent during his time on the Board.
-In making these determinations, our Board considered all facts and circumstances our Board deemed relevant in determining their independence.
+In making these determinations, our Board considered all facts and circumstances that our Board deemed relevant in determining their independence.
 The Board also determined that each member of our Audit, Compensation and Nominating and Corporate Governance Committees satisfies the independence standards for such committees established by the SEC and the Nasdaq listing standards, as applicable.